VHIL-interns-hub/UMETRIX_summer2022/docs/work-log.md

 - Created guidelines [4].
 - Try to get the Umetrix tool running with help of Vivek sir.
 - Small meet with Neeraj sir to understand the backend working of the tool.
+### Tuesday
+- Debugging the solution written by Neeraj sir.
+- Got a brief from Sai sir about code suggestion feature in Umetrix.